-After the completion of the training, the student will have ability:
+After the completion of the training, the students will have the ability to :

 - TLO1.
-The student will be confident in presenting himself in front of audience. - TLO2.
-The student will become professional in his approach towards work culture. - TLO3.
-To enhance the level of communication while interacting with others.
+Be confident in presenting himself in front of audience. - TLO2.
+Become professional in his approach towards work culture. - TLO3.
+Enhance the level of communication while interacting with others.

 Mapping Matrix of Training Objectives (TO) & Training Learning Outcomes (TLO)

-Training Learning Outcomes (TLO) ☐ Training Objectives(TO) ☐ TLO1 TLO2 TLO3
+Training Learning Outcomes(TLO)□ TLO1 TLO2 TLO3

 TO1

 TO2

 TO3